 Sponsored by THE ARAPAHOE HUNT PONY CLUB and THE ARAPAHOE HUNT

-Free hunting on Sunday 9/17 for registrants and additional free capping coupon included with every entry!
+Free hunting on Sunday 9/16 for registrants PLUS an additional free capping coupon included with every entry!

 Clinic Registration Fees: